-Additional drug shows promise for women with triple-negative breast cancerDecember 13th, 2013 in Cancer /
+Additional drug shows promise for women with triple-negative breast cancerDecember 13, 2013 in Medicine & Health / Cancer

 In a nationwide study of women with "triple-negative" breast cancer, adding the chemotherapy drug carboplatin or the angiogenesis inhibitor Avastin to standard chemotherapy drugs brought a sharp increase in the number of patients whose tumors shrank away completely, investigators will report at the 2013 San Antonio Breast Cancer Symposium.

 The results are especially promising in the case of carboplatin, study leaders say, as Avastin has shown little effectiveness as a long-term preventer of cancer recurrence.
 The study is scheduled to be presented Friday, December 13, at 9:30 a.m., CT.